solid-design-system/solid/README.md

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to any of the packages or improve the Solid Design System, please follow our [contribution guidelines](CONTRIBUTING.md) provided in this repository.

+## License

+This repository is licensed under MIT, except the fonts, icons and images, which are licensed under their respective licenses.
+Read the [full license](./packages/components/LICENSE.md) for more information.